taherelzoghby/charity-clothes/README.md

 Flutter<br>
 Firebase<br>
 ## key Features
-State management: Getx,Mvvm,repository patterns .
+State management: Getx,Mvvm,repository patterns.<br>
-Backend: Firebase.
+Backend: Firebase.<br>
-Local database: sqlite,shared prefernces.
+Local database: sqlite,shared prefernces.<br>

 ## Features
 A charity clothes app can offer various features to facilitate the process of donating clothes for charitable purposes.
 Here are some common features you might find in such an app: